Publications & Readings

 LITSEEN Interview / Spring 2017

 Marianne Rogoff's friend Frances Lefkowitz, SheBooks editor, flash fictionista, and author of the stellar memoir To Have Not, tagged her in a “blog hop.”
 In this chain, started by publisher Mark Cunningham, writers answer questions about “character” in their recent or upcoming books.
-Most of these books are novels so Frances challenged Marianne to address the fact that her new story collection from SheBooks, When Your Heart Cracks Open, Keep Traveling, is "a different kind of memoir," both fiction and nonfiction.
-At the end of this interview, Marianne pays it forward, tagging favorite writers with forthcoming books to take on the same questions.
+Most of these books are novels so Frances challenged Marianne to address the fact that her new story collection from SheBooks, Love Is Blind in One Eye: 7 Stories, is "a different kind of memoir," both fiction and nonfiction.

 What is the name of your character?